trieule50/javascript_30/README.md

 **translateY** is a function that repositions an element vertically on a 2D plan.
 ### Day 6 - Ajax Type Ahead
 #### Learning Experience
+From this project, I have learned the object RegExp.

+**RegExp / Regular Expressions** is used for matching text with a pattern.

+Syntax for RegExp: `</pattern/modifiers>`

+Modifiers includes:
+- "g" : Perform global match
+- "i" : Perform case-insentive matching
+- "m" : Perform multiline matching